Golf Tutorials

 Materials and Technology

 Here’s where it all falls apart.
 This is the catch.
 The major golf brands invest tens of millions a year into research and development.
 They use premium, aerospace-grade titanium, high-density tungsten weights, proprietary steel alloys, and complex internal structures protected by hundreds of patents.
-Their manufacturing processes are incredibly precise to a tiny fractions of a millimeter and gram.
+Their manufacturing processes are incredibly precise to tiny fractions of a millimeter and gram.

 Clone companies, to meet their rock-bottom price point, simply can't compete here.
 They use: